Find out which countries are welcoming US tourists back - KRDO

 Barbados

 UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
 You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
 As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
 You must also wear an electronic tracking bracelet.
+Test results might not be reliably available in the 72-hour window for your return.
 Find out more at the Visit Barbados website.

 Belize

 UPDATE: Known for diving and jungle wildlife, Belize is open to US citizens.
-To enter, you must download the Belize Health App and have a negative Covid-19 PCR test result taken within three days of arrival.
+To enter, you must download the Belize Health App and have a negative Covid-19 PCR test result taken within 96 hours of arrival or a rapid test within 48 hours of arrival.
 Or you can be tested upon arrival at a cost of $50.
-Get additional information with the Belize Tourism Board.
+Get additional information from the Belize Tourism Board.

 Bermuda

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.